kmkurn/rnnr/docs/tutorial.rst

    trainer.append_handler(Event.EPOCH_FINISHED, print_epoch_finished)

-For more information on what events are available and what ``state`` stores, see `Runner`.
+See `Runner` for more details.
+For more information on what events are available, see `Event` instead.
+Please check :ref:`Handlers` for some useful handlers.
-Some useful handlers can be found in :ref:`Handlers`.

 Handlers that work together: an attachment
 ------------------------------------------